Francis Vere

-Sir Francis Vere (1560/61 – 28 August 1609) was a prominent English soldier serving under Queen Elizabeth I fighting mainly in the Low Countries during the Anglo-Spanish War (1585–1604) and the Eighty Years' War.

-He was a sergeant major-general of English and Scottish troops in 1589, a position he retained during fifteen campaigns fighting the Spanish, with almost unbroken success - most notably at the Battle of Nieuwpoort.
-He enjoyed excellent relations with the Dutch under Maurice of Nassau, working in close co-operation with them to help secure the country for the cause of independence.
+Sergeant Major General Sir Francis Vere (c.
+1560 – 28 August 1609) was an English army officer and politician who served during the reign of Elizabeth I and fought mainly in the Low Countries during the Anglo-Spanish War of 1585–1604 and the Eighty Years' War.
+Vere was promoted to commander of English and Scottish troops in the Low Countries in 1589, a position he retained during fifteen campaigns against the Spanish with almost unbroken success, most notably at the Battle of Nieuwpoort.
+Enjoying excellent relations with the Dutch under Maurice of Nassau, Vere worked in close co-operation with them to help secure their independence from Spain.

 Family and parliament

 Francis Vere, born about 1560, was the second son of Geoffrey Vere of Crepping Hall, Essex, a younger son of John de Vere, 15th Earl of Oxford, and Elizabeth Trussell.
 His mother was Elizabeth Hardekyn (d.
 December 1615), daughter of Richard Hardekyn (d.1558) of Wotton House near Castle Hedingham.
 He had three brothers, John Vere (c.
 1558 – 1624) of Kirby Hall near Castle Hedingham, Robert Vere (b.
 1562), and Sir Horatio Vere (b.
 1565), and a sister, Frances Vere (born 1567), who married, as his second wife, the colonial adventurer and author Sir Robert Harcourt (1574/5–1631), of Nuneham on 20 March 1598.

 He was elected Member of Parliament for Leominster in 1593.

 Vere spent a great deal of time visiting his friend, Sir Julius Caesar in Mitcham in Surrey, on the road from London to Nonsuch Palace.
 Caesar was on his second marriage to Alice Dent and she had a daughter from a previous marriage – Elizabeth Dent.
 During these visits he quickly became enamoured with Elizabeth.
 They fell in love and Caesar consented to a marriage.
-Since Elizabeth’s sister was also engaged, Caesar arranged a grand wedding for his stepdaughters on 26 October 1607.
+Since Elizabeth's sister was also engaged, Caesar arranged a grand wedding for his stepdaughters on 26 October 1607.
 Vere received a dowry of £2,000 and settled property on her for life.
 She was 16 and he was 47.
 They were married for 22 months before his death and there is no record of any children.